HDMapNet: An Online HD Map Construction and Evaluation Framework: Semantic Map Learning

-We propose online HD map learning, a novel framework that produces HD maps online.
+We propose semantic map learning, a novel framework that produces {local high-definition semantic maps}.
 It takes sensor inputs like camera images and LiDAR point clouds, and outputs vectorized map elements, such as lane dividers, lane boundaries and pedestrian crossings.
 We use $\I$ and $P$ to denote the images and point clouds, respectively.
 Optionally, the framework can be extended to include other sensor signals like radars.
 We define $\M$ as the map elements to predict.

-In Section~\ref{sec:hdmapnet}, we will discuss our proposed method for online HD map learning; in Section~\ref{sec:evaluation}, we will develop metrics to evaluate map learning methods.